opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPBaselineRedfishServiceSpec.md

 # Scope

-This document references requirements and provide the usage examples for the OCP Baseline Redfish Service API v1.0.0.
+This document references requirements and provide the usage examples for the OCP Service Baseline API v1.0.0.

 # Requirements

 As a Redfish-based interface, the required Redfish interface model elements are specified in a profile document.
-For the OCP Baseline Redfish Service API v1.0.0, the profile is located at: https://github.com/opencomputeproject/HWMgmt-OCP-Profiles/blob/master/OCPBaselineRedfishService.v1_0_0.json
+For the OCP Service Baseline API v1.0.0, the profile is located at: https://github.com/opencomputeproject/HWMgmt-OCP-Profiles/blob/master/OCPServiceBaseline.v1_0_0.json

 The [Redfish Interop Validator](#interop-validator) is an open-source conformance test that reads the profile, executes the tests against an implementation, and generates a test report in text or HTML format.